Last update: May 3, 2022

 When Inthawichayanon's map is projected on the current roads, the offset, derived from the road width, matches the estimated offset in the photograph.
 The only question still open is where the photographer stood, outside the gate or inside?

 Where was the photographer located?
-If one looks carefully at the photo, one may take a guess at the photographer's position.
+If you look carefully at the photo, you can take a guess at the photographer's position.
 There are clues and hints hidden in the foreground and background.
 Here's one hint for starters: look for the little triangle.

 The research I did in 2017 pointed to the photo being made at the outer gate.
 Something was still bothering me; the background with the many bushes and trees baffled me for a long time.
 Where were the houses?
-In 2021, after a long, hard look at the old photo, the penny dropped.
+In 2021, after a long, hard look at the old photo, I had an epiphany: aha - eureka!
 I now believe I can confidently place the photographer on the exact spot where he stood more than a century ago.
 All the pieces of the puzzle are here on this page, they just need putting together.

 There are hints, which are difficult to see, but there are also clues which are obvious and uncontroversial.
 Once you spot the hints, the pieces of the puzzle will all come together.